jmaher02/jmaher02/README.md

 - :video_game: Console Gaming | Minecraft, Animal Crossing

 ## What I Am Learning
 I am a :apple: Teacher by day, :mortar_board: Grad student by night.
-Some of the languages I play with
+Some of the languages I play with:
 - :heart_eyes: Java, HTML/CSS, Javascript
 - :smirk: Python